 Are you looking for a job or need to update your current job skills?
 The Microsoft Office suite of software is one of the most common software tools used in businessand at home- today.
 This course is a skills/performance-based class that will give you the opportunity to explore the basic and intermediate features of three of those programs-Word, Excel, and PowerPoint- as well as ways in which these programs interact with each other and the Internet.
-This class meets the Computer Literacy requirement for graduation and is a requirement or elective for many business department degrees and certificates.
+This class meets the Computer Literacy requirement for graduation and is a requirement or elective for many business department degrees.
 SC

-7942 W 12:00-2:50pm CC2-232 Pearman, E Semester + 1 hc our ONLINE lab each v veek 7944 TH 7:00-9:50pm CC2-232 Pearman, E Semester + 1 hour ONLINE lab each week
+7944 TH 7:00-9:50pm LIB-214 Pearman, E Semester + 1 hour ONLINE lab each week 7942 12:00-2:50pm LIB-214 Pearman, E Semester + 1 hour ONLINE lab each week

-SEC DAYS HOURS ROOM INSTRUCTOR DATES BUS-035A Microsoft Word - 1.5 Units
+BUS-035A Microsoft Word - 1.5 Units